srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

     - *Was this addressed by any of Mahbub's demographic studies?*
     - *Let's cite your own study from the Infovis paper*
 - Cite critical evaluation study: [Crump et al (2013)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057410)
+    - *Thanks for pointing out this paper, we have added it to the discussion.*
 - Controlling for speed/accuracy tradeoff.
     - *We have added a discussion of (log) response time on both the accuracy of lineup evaluations and the balance between targets*
     - *Response time (split into log(response time) and effect of first trial) does not have a significant effect on the decision between cluster and trend (Chisq:4.4763, df:2, p-value=0.1067)*